top of page

 If you do not add your Known Traveler Number to your boarding documents prior to arriving at the airport, you’ll have to provide your Known Traveler Number to the check-in agent and have them (re)print your boarding pass.
 In either case, it’s best to keep your Known Traveler Number handy.

-BONUS: Several credit cards now include TSA PreCheck (and Global Entry) as a part of their travel perks.
+BONUS: Several credit cards now include TSA PreCheck (and Global Entry) as part of their travel perks.
 So check with your card to see whether your application fees are covered!
-Or you might consider choosing a travel card that includes this perk.
+Or you might consider getting a travel card that includes this perk and other travel perks.

-Here’s the simple 3-step TSA PreCheck application process from TSA.gov:
+Here’s the simple TSA PreCheck application process from TSA.gov:

 “1.
 Apply Online